-From the industry point of view, broadcasters expressed a commitment to the future of radio as digital and argued that the best course of action to develop its potential was an industry-wide co-ordinated effort to oversee its development.
-Among the arguments offered was the fact that listeners' increasing use of CDs and other digital audio devices led to audience expectations of higher quality that only a digital system could provide.
-Studios and many parts of the production process were undergoing a process of digitalization and it appeared logical that this would in due course be extended to the transmission system.
-Technically, a digital system, it was argued, could provide a more robust and reliable service to the portable and mobile listener and in particular provide a much-improved service to the automobile listener.
-A further incentive for broadcasters was the potential to become players in the development and roll-out of digital services and considerable emphasis was given to the potential new revenue streams that might become available with DAB's data carrying abilities.
+From the industry point of view, broadcasters' commitment to the future of radio as digital appeared solid and there was widespread support for the view that the best course of action to develop its potential was an industry-wide, coordinated effort to oversee its development.
+Among the arguments offered was the fact that listeners' increasing use of CDs and other digital audio devices had created audience expectations of higher quality that only a digital system could provide.
+Studios and many aspects of the production process were undergoing a process of digitalization and it appeared logical that this would, in due course, be extended to the transmission system.
+Technically, a digital system, it was argued, could provide a more robust and reliable service to the portable and mobile listener and in particular provide a muchimproved service to the automobile listener.
+A further incentive for broadcasters was the potential of new digital information services and considerable emphasis was placed on the new revenue streams that might become available with DAB's data carrying abilities.

-DRRI's recommendations on programming practices for digital radio outlined features it was hoped would drive the development DAB and make it a highly attractive consumer product.
-These included a consistent approach to displaying station name and format and as the technology developed the opportunity to display logos and other graphical information; dynamic labels to display information about whatever is currently playing on air.
-Using available data capacity, stations could also offer programming enhancements, interviews, breaking news, weather forecasts, different languages, etc. For example, if a consumer is listening to a song on air, they could push that station's sub-channel button to hear an interview with the artist.
-Finally, a listener access to a 'tell me more' button which would provide additional information about a programming feature or an advertiser, eventually leading to interactive e-commerce applications.
+New programming approaches for digital radio, as envisaged by DRRI, were intended to drive the development of DAB and make it a highly attractive consumer product (Bray, 2002).
+These included displays of station name and format and, as the technology developed, the opportunity to display logos and other graphical information, as well as dynamic labels to display information about what was currently playing on air.
+Using available data capacity, stations could also offer programming enhancements, interviews, breaking news, weather forecasts, different languages, etc. A listener, for example, could push a 'tell me more' button which would provide additional information about a programming feature or an advertiser, eventually leading to interactive e-commerce applications.

-Parnis (2000) attributes this aggressive and pro-active approach to a recognition within the radio industry that in the early to mid 1990s radio as a medium had entered a period of decline and could be swiftly overtaken by new digital services if it did not adapt to the new environment.
-The representative industry group, DRRI put forward the argument that 'Every communication medium is embracing the superior quality and increased capacity made possible by digital technology.
+Parnis (2000) attributes this pro-active approach on the part of the radio industry to a recognition that in the early to mid 1990s radio as a medium had entered a period of decline and fear that it could be swiftly overtaken by rival digital service providers if it did not adapt to the new environment.
+The representative industry group, DRRI, put forward the argument that 'Every communication medium is embracing the superior quality and increased capacity made possible by digital technology.
 In today's competitive marketplace, radio must keep pace, providing the highest quality of sound and an array of new and appealing services that ensures that radio remain a dynamic media.'
-In this context, DAB was represented 'as a revolutionary audio broadcasting technology, which dramatically improves sound quality, and signal reliability and will enable you to receive a host of new services through your radio'.
+In this context, DAB was represented 'as a revolutionary audio broadcasting technology, which dramatically improves sound quality, and signal reliability and will enable you to receive a host of new services through your radio' (DRRI, n.d.).
 Against the background of increasing competition from the web and the potential threat from other digital audio services, DAB was heavily promoted as the best technology available:

 DAB delivers a variety of fundamental benefits.
-Based on Eureka 147 technology, it has numerous advantages over both current analogue transmission and the more recent audio streaming via the World Wide Web. "digital" offers both outstanding CD quality sound and portability.
+Based on Eureka-147 technology, it has numerous advantages over both current analog transmission and the more recent audio streaming via the World Wide Web.
+"Digital" offers both outstanding CD quality sound and portability.
 It will lead to host of data display services for the consumer including geographic positioning, traffic and weather information, advertising supplements, song credits and a good deal more.
 All the while the listener is treated to interference-free reception.
-DAB's "point to multi-point" capabilities serve to illustrate the Web's "point-to-point" limitations and afford digital radio stations the opportunity to play to a much wider audience.
-(Bray 2000)
+DAB's "point to multi-point" capabilities serve to illustrate the Web's "point-to-point" limitations and afford digital radio stations the opportunity to play to a much wider audience (Bray, 2000).